Ski and Snowboard Wax Clinic

 Related Links

-Hands-On Ski and Snowboard Wax Lesson?
+Hands-On Do-it-Yourself Ski and Snowboard Wax lesson

 No more schlepping your equipment across town - or waiting in line at the slopes for your wax job.
 Learn how to give your equipment a thorough waxing yourself with just a little time and a few tools.

 Bring your equipment and leave slope-ready and wax-savvy.
 You'll wax your skis or boards at your station.
-We'll teach you all the techniques (and the whys) of the waxing process.
+We'll teach you the techniques (and the whys) of the waxing process.
 We'll explain wax types, which tools and supplies to buy, and how to use items you already have.

 So bring your equipment and leave with freshly waxed skis & boards!